Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

 \subsection{Neural embedding}

-Choosing a proper kernel and its parameters can be challenging \cite{vonLuxburg2007}, as also seen in Table \ref{tab:yHy}.
-Thus, we investigate a data-dependent neural kernel and embedding.
+Choosing an appropriate kernel and its parameters can be challenging \cite{vonLuxburg2007}, as also seen in Table \ref{tab:yHy}.
+Thus, we investigate a data-dependent neural embedding.
 For this purpose, we add a second hidden layer to the neural network with $m=10000$ hidden units and ReLU activation.
 We pre-train this embedding using two different approaches.
 The first layer is then kept fix as an embedding where the rest of the network is reinitialized and trained.
 The first approach is to split the training data in half.
 We use the first subset to pre-train this three-layer network and the second subset to use for our optimization experiments.
 In this approach we double $\eta$ to keep the step length the same.
 The other approach is to use data from a different domain for pre-training.
 For instance, we use the last two classes of the CIFAR-10 dataset for pre-training the embedding.
-We compare our results with not using any kernel and with using a RFF kernel with embedding of size 10000.
+We compare our results with not using any kernel and with using an RFF kernel with embedding of size 10000.
+In Figure \ref{fig:neural_kernel} we show results for the two mentioned settings on first two classes of CIFAR-10: i. using a subset of the training data for pre-training (same label), ii. using data from other classes for pre-training (different label).
+Also in Figure \ref{fig:neural_kernel_lsun} we show the results of experiments on "kitchen" and "living room" classes of LSUN with the same label setting.
+Figures \ref{fig:neural_kernel} and \ref{fig:neural_kernel_lsun} show the average of 5 different random initializations.
+We observe very insignificant standard deviation in different stages of training.
+For instance, both Gaussian and neural kernels show standard deviation of order $10^{-4}$ for training loss when using the LSUN dataset in different steps of training.